ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 Aerial Affinity Talent.
 If the cloak is subsequently lost, no further advancement is possible but they keep the Ranks they have learnt.

+## Thinga - It's pronounced 'Tina'

+Thinga is a revenant who is possessing the metre-long right forelimb of a tyrannosaur.
+This has three talons, one of which is opposable.
+When it is the target of a spell of Animating Bodily Parts, Thinga manifests as an indistinct but clearly feminine spectral form attached to this forelimb but can only interact with the material world through that arm.

+* PS is 20 (+2 × the Rank of the spell)
+* MD is 10
+* MA is 3
+* WP is 13
+* Combined EN & FT is 10 (+2 × the Rank of the spell)

+* if she takes more damage than this, she will be forced to abandon the forelimb for the Underworld, and may not return until a Rite of Calling is performed on a night of the Dark of the Moon.

+* All her other stats are 0.

+While manifest:

+* Slaydar increases the Cast Chance of his magic by his MD if the range is Touch or if the word Hand appears in its name may see the spirits of the dead, restless or otherwise, but not totem spirits.
+The range is 50 feet (+10 feet per Rank of the Animating Bodily Parts spell).
+It does not penetrate visual and physical obscurements and cannot see into or on Consecrated ground

+* Thinga will not travel far from Slaydar except under the most dire of circumstances, whereupon she loses her spectral form, her TMR is 2 and her movement rate is 20 yards per minute once a Pulse, if she is adjacent to Slaydar, may deliver an Unarmed Combat attack either in Melee or Close using Slaydar's Rank (but her own stats), in addition to any of Slaydar's Actions.
+The base damage is one rollup D10, may deliver B or C Class Specific Grievous injuries, but no amputations unless it might remove a hand.

+* Thinga is an adolescent female of a race closely related to orcs, if not precisely one.
+She is working on developing two more fingers, particularly the middle one, which, given her personlity, she expects to get the most use out of.
+Each fingers will raise her MD by 4.

+* Thinga has a way of standing to indicate that she is rolling her eyes.
+This is a racial talent.

+# Abilities

 ## Knap of the Earth

 Slaydar has learnt a high speed Flying Manoeuvre that lets him fly at 25 feet above the ground - 1 per Rank in Flying.
 It applies only to methods of flight that involve wings or similar.